jacquescorbytuech/Blog/site/content/reading/20200204_good_strategy_bad_strategy.md

 **Bad strategy** on the other hand can be characterised as:

-1. Meaningless "fluffy" words that say a lot while simultaneously saying nothing, see also [https://en.wikipedia.org/wiki/New_Thought](https://en.wikipedia.org/wiki/New_Thought)
+1. Meaningless "fluffy" words that say a lot while simultaneously saying nothing, see also [New Thought](https://en.wikipedia.org/wiki/New_Thought)
 2. An inability to adapt to the challenge
 3. Mistaking goals as strategy
 4. Failing to indentify issues or available opportunities